 China and others argue that a new currency should be created and used as the global currency.
-China's central banker Zhou Xiaochuan goes one step further.
-He claims that the yuan should replace the dollar to maintain China's economic growth.
+China would liked it to be its currency, the yuan.
+That would boost China's economic growth.
 China is right to be alarmed at the dollar's drop in value.
 That's because it is the largest foreign holder of U.S. Treasurys, so it just saw its investment deteriorate.
-The dollar's weakness makes it more difficult for China to control the yuan's value compared to the dollar.
+The dollar's weakness makes it more difficult for China to control the yuan's value, which is pegged to the dollar.

 But there are big obstacles.
 First, its value is highly volatile.
 That's because there is no central bank to manage it.
 Second, it has become the coin of choice for illegal activities that lurk in the deep web.
 That makes it vulnerable to tampering by unknown forces.

 These two situations make a collapse possible.
 But, it won’t occur without a third condition.
 That's a huge economic triggering event that destroys confidence in the dollar.

 Altogether, foreign countries own more than $6 trillion in U.S. debt.
 The two largest are China and Japan.
 If they dump their holdings of Treasury notes, they could cause a panic leading to collapse.
 China owns nearly $1 trillion in U.S. Treasurys.
 China pegs the yuan to the dollar.
 This keeps the prices of its exports to the United States relatively cheap.